JyothiSwaroop07/Employee_management/README.md

     |    email     | String |
     |  department  | String |

-- `EmployeeRepository.java`: Create an `interface` containing required methods.
+- `EmployeeRepository.java`: an `interface` containing required methods.
-- `EmployeeH2Service.java`: Update the service class with logic for managing employee data.
+- `EmployeeH2Service.java`: the service class with logic for managing employee data.
-- `EmployeeController.java`: Create the controller class to  handle HTTP requests.
+- `EmployeeController.java`: the controller class to  handle HTTP requests.
-- `EmployeeRowMapper.java`: Create a class which implements the `Rowmapper Interface`.
+- `EmployeeRowMapper.java`: class which implements the `Rowmapper Interface`.

-Implement the following APIs.
+the following APIs are implemented.

 ### API 1